Home Healthcare, Hospice & Community Services, Inc.

 What is the organization aiming to accomplish?

-HCS established goals for the next 24 months centered on continuing to innovate in all programs.
-HCS is committed to investing in the new model of a continuum of care that integrates home health, palliative, and hospice care.
+HCS established goals through 2024 and we are currently updating the strategic plan with four pillars in the coming months.
+HCS is committed to continuing to invest in the continuum of care model that integrates home health, palliative, and hospice care.
 HCS also continues to invest in and reenergize Meals on Wheels, Healthy Starts, transportation, wellness clinics, and homemaking.
 Simultaneously, HCS continues to maximize technology to improve care and support employees.
-Attracting and retaining our workforce and preparing for the future assures our leadership place in the community.
+Attracting and retaining our workforce and preparing for the future assures our leadership place in Southwestern New Hampshire communities.

 What are the organization's key strategies for making this happen?